derekvawdrey/drupal_gpt/README.md

 - [ ] Allow users to upload information per category
 - [ ] Allow the changing of the chatbot name
 - [ ] Allow theme customization for the chatbot
+- [ ] Optimze the user input so that more accurate information can be pulled based on what the user is talking about.
+This will pull previous context from the previous questions into the users query.